Climate change in Australia: Policies and legislation

 In 2011, Parliament passed the Clean Energy Act 2011, which introduced carbon pricing in Australia, colloquially known as a 'carbon tax'.
 It required large businesses, defined as those emitting over 25,000 tons of carbon dioxide equivalent annually, to purchase emissions permits.
-The strong backlash lead by opposition leader Abbott led to her being replaced as leader by Rudd, then Abbott at the next election.
+The strong backlash led by opposition leader Abbott led to her being replaced as leader by Rudd, then Abbott at the next election.
 Under his leadership, Australia became the first country to repeal a carbon pricing program.

-In 2015, Abbott was replaced as Prime Minister by Minister for Communications Malcolm Turnbull under the condition that his climate policy would not change.
+In 2015, Abbott was replaced as prime minister by Minister for Communications Malcolm Turnbull under the condition that his climate policy would not change.
 Australia attended the 2015 United Nations Climate Change Conference and adopted the Paris Agreement.
 In limiting further action on climate change, Australia joined Russia, Turkey and Brazil in citing US President Trump's promise to withdraw from the Paris Agreement.

-In 2018, Turnbull was replaced by Scott Morrison as leader of the Liberal Party and Prime Minister.
+In 2018, Turnbull was replaced by Scott Morrison as leader of the Liberal Party and prime minister.
 Morrison won the 2019 election with an unchanged climate policy.

 In June 2021, the Sustainable Development Report 2021 scored Australia last out of 193 United Nations member countries for action taken to reduce global greenhouse gas emissions, scoring 10 out of 100 in an assessment of fossil fuel emissions, emissions associated with imports and exports, and policies for pricing carbon.

 In May 2022, the Coalition lost the federal election to the Labor Party, led by Anthony Albanese.
 In a machinery of government change, a new Department of Climate Change, Energy, the Environment and Water will be established.
 The new government committed to a 43% reduction in Australia's emissions by 2030 (compared to 2005 levels), and net zero emissions by 2050.

+Since then, the Coalition, now in opposition, has undertaken a major repositioning of its climate and energy policy.
+In early November 2025, the Nationals formally abandoned their commitment to reach net-zero emissions by 2050.
+The Nationals’ move increased pressure on the Liberal Party to settle its position.
+In November 2025, the Liberal Party formally abandoned its previous commitment to achieve net-zero emissions by 2050.